6. Dolphin – Phase 3#

 // keywords

-%token NIL VAR LET IF ELSE WHILE FOR BREAK CONTINUE RETURN NEW
+%token NIL VAR IF ELSE WHILE FOR BREAK CONTINUE RETURN NEW

 // types